 In terms of monitoring methods, the Monitoring Plan is in line with the OSPAR Beach Litter Monitoring Programme.
 The Netherlands has selected four reference beaches in the municipalities of Terschelling, Bergen, Noordwijk and Veere respectively.
-Researchers scan a 100-metre wide zone between the foot of the dunes and the waterline for 2.4-cm pieces of litter, taking a two-metre wide zigzag course.
+Researchers scan a 100-metre wide zone between the foot of the dunes and the waterline for pieces of litter up to 2.5 cm in size, taking a two-metre wide zigzag course.
 A 1,000-metre wide section is scanned for pieces of waste larger than 50 cm.
 All objects found are registered.
 The study is primarily focused on the total number of pieces of waste, although analyses are made of the most common groups of objects.
 These analyses reveal various trends in groups of objects, which seem to suggest leads for measures.